-- a.
-Deliver or forward jointly addressed items when one of the addressees can receive the mail. - b.
-Postal personnel work closely with the Casualty Assistance Officer (CAO) who is appointed responsibility to oversee the highly sensitive mission of casualty assistance for service members and their families. - c.
+a.
+Deliver or forward jointly addressed items when one of the addressees can receive the mail.

+b.
+Postal personnel work closely with the Casualty Assistance Officer (CAO) who is appointed responsibility to oversee the highly sensitive mission of casualty assistance for service members and their families.

+c.
 Postal personnel are charged with providing accurate directory services associated with casualty postal items.
-Under no circumstances is mail for casualties returned to sender or forwarded until verification is received from the CAO that next of kin has been notified. - d.
+Under no circumstances is mail for casualties returned to sender or forwarded until verification is received from the CAO that next of kin has been notified.

+d.
+The only authorized endorsement or AMPS scanning event for casualty mail being returned to sender is, "Undeliverable as Addressed."
 Endorsements such as "Missing," "Killed in Action," "Deceased," or "Wounded" are never placed on casualty postal items.

-- a.
-MPAs will hold all postal items for personnel whose duty status is unknown until verification is received. - b.
-Only postal personnel trained on procedures for handling casualty postal items are authorized to provide directory service for the postal items. - c.
-UPCs will attach a signed memorandum by the CAO, which contains the following information to returned postal items on a daily basis: - (1) Rank and Full Name. - (2) Unit Assignment. - (3) Date of incident. - (4) Status Missing In Action (MIA), Captured, Deceased, Hospitalized, or Missing. - (5) Address of hospital treating casualty.
-(If known). - (6) Next of kin instructions. - (7) Unit POC. - d.
+a.
+MPAs will hold all postal items for personnel whose duty status is unknown until verification is received.

+b.
+Only postal personnel trained on procedures for handling casualty postal items are authorized to provide directory service for the postal items.

+c.
+UPCs will attach a signed memorandum by the CAO, which contains the following information to returned postal items on a daily basis:

+(1) Rank and Full Name.

+- (2) Unit Assignment.

+- (3) Date of incident.

+- (4) Status Missing In Action (MIA), Captured, Deceased, Hospitalized, or Missing.

+- (5) Address of hospital treating casualty.
+(If known).

+- (6) Next of kin instructions.

+- (7) Unit POC.

+d.
 Postal personnel will verify that returned postal items match the (Rank, Name and Unit) information on the memorandum and use the All-Purpose Date Stamp to date each postal item.